Enterprise-CMCS/macpro-base-template/docs/docs/workflows/workspace-setup.md

 # Workspace Setup
 {: .no_toc }

-Automates the setup of a test environment.
+Tests our workspace setup script on a schedule.
 {: .fs-6 .fw-300 }
 ---